binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     Host <your_server>
         FingerprintHash md5

-Prior to [OpenSSH 6.8](http://www.openssh.com/txt/release-6.8) The fingerprint was provided as a hexadecimal md5 hash.
+Prior to [OpenSSH 6.8](http://www.openssh.com/txt/release-6.8) the fingerprint was provided as a hexadecimal md5 hash.
 Now it is displayed as base64 sha256 by default.
 You can check which version of SSH you are using with:

 {linenos=off, lang=Bash}
     sshd -v

 You can find additional details on the man pages for the options, both ssh-keygen and ssh.

 Do not connect remotely and then run the above command, as the machine you are connected to is still untrusted.
-The command could be dishing you up any string replacement if it is an attackers machine.
-You need to run the command on the physical box or get someone you trust (your network admin) to do this and hand you the fingerprint.
+The command could be serving you any string replacement if it is an attackers machine.
+You need to run the command on the physical box, or get someone you trust (your network admin) to do this and hand you the fingerprint.

-Now when you try to establish your SSH connection for the first time, you can check that the remote host is actually the host you think it is by comparing the output of one of the previous commands with what SSH on your client is telling you the remote hosts fingerprint is.
+Now when you try to establish your SSH connection for the first time, you can check that the remote host is actually the host you think it is by comparing the output of one of the previous commands with what SSH on your client is telling you the remote host's fingerprint is.
 If it is different, it is time to start tracking down the origin of the host masquerading as the address your trying to log in to.

-Now, when you get the following message when attempting to SSH to your server, due to something or somebody changing the hosts key fingerprint:
+If you get the following message when attempting to SSH to your server, due to something or somebody changing the host's key fingerprint:

 {linenos=off, lang=Bash}
     @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@